SamsungDForum/juvo-player-UI.ReactNative/README.md

 ## Configuring ReactNative UI build.
 ReactNative UI application can be build in debug and release mode.
 Debug builds are split into
 - JS Debug
-  This is a defult configuration for ReactNative UI repo.
+  This is a default configuration for ReactNative UI repository.
 It caters for remote debugging of JS part of code.
 Supports live, hot reloading and web inspector support.
 - C# Debug
   Configuration allowing debugging of C# Native part of code through Visual Studio or Visual Studio Code.